 He recognizes the negative self-talk and tries breathing again.
 His body is still tight and his negative thoughts won’t budge as he watches Lydia storm about the kitchen.

-In any situation we have the option to try to shift four things in order to break out of our habitual patterns of reaction.
+In any situation, we have the option to try to shift four things to break out of our habitual patterns of reaction.
 We can shift our mind, our body, our emotions, and/or the environment.
 Sometimes making a shift in one of these is enough and other times we need to do more.
-In the above example Bernard first tries to shift his body by using the breath to relax his body, to decrease the overall tension.
+In the above example, Bernard first tries to shift his body by using his breath to relax his body, to decrease the overall tension.
 At times just doing this can work to shift our mental focus, focusing on the breath, which then shifts our mind (or our thoughts,) as well.
 This change in thoughts can shift our emotions and change the way we see our environment and thus positively affect our emotions.

 You can utilize space during a conflict but it is helpful to practice these skills during not so stressful times as well.
-When you delegate a time to refocus on positive self-talk or affirmations, you are allowing yourself space to defuse any potential anger that may occur in the near future.
+When you delegate time to refocus on positive self-talk or affirmations, you are allowing yourself space to defuse any potential anger that may occur shortly.
 You are also working to retrain the brain, making these skills your new habit.

-You have now read information regarding new ways of thinking, communicating, and even breathing related to managing your anger.
-Hopefully you have already begun reducing the frequency and intensity of your anger, morphing unhealthy learned expressions of anger into newly learned healthy expressions.
+You has now read the information regarding new ways of thinking, communicating, and even breathing related to managing your anger.
+Hopefully, you have already begun reducing the frequency and intensity of your anger, morphing unhealthy learned expressions of anger into newly learned healthy expressions.

 But what about the times you want to smash a plate into a wall?
 What about the times when you only see red?

-Instead of going through that cycle, try to plan in advance a time to release aggression before it arises.
-The rush released from physical aggression, such as yelling or throwing or kicking, can be released from other physically demanding activities, such as running, biking or swimming.
+Instead of going through that cycle, try to plan a time to release aggression before it arises.
+The rush-released from physical aggression, such as yelling or throwing, or kicking, can be released from other physically demanding activities, such as running, biking, or swimming.

 Self-Control, Keep It Simple!

-Practice doing this in day to day situations that have very little emotional charge.
-This will make it is easier to do in times of severe outrage.
+Practice doing this in day-to-day situations that have a very little emotional charge.
+This will make it easier to do in times of severe outrage.